subquery/documentation/docs/quickstart/quickstart_blockchains/quickstart-polkadot.md

 }
 ```

+Let’s understand how the above code works.

-What this is doing is receiving a SubstrateEvent which includes transfer data in the payload.
-We extract this data and then instantiate a new `Transfer` entity that we defined earlier in the `schema.graphql` file.
-We add additional information and then use the `.save()` function to save the new entity (SubQuery will automatically save this to the database).
+The function here receives a `SubstrateEvent` which includes transfer data in the payload.
+We extract this data and then instantiate a new `Transfer` entity defined earlier in the `schema.graphql` file.
+After that, we add additional information and then use the `.save()` function to save the new entity (*SubQuery will automatically save this to the database*).

-For more information about mapping functions, check out our documentation under [Build/Mappings](../build/mapping.md)
+Check out our [Build/Mappings](../build/mapping.md) documentation to get detailed information on mapping functions.

+You are about to finish and create your first project.
+However, there is still an additional and necessary step required to run your SubQuery Project.
+Take a look further.

-### Build the Project
+## 1.4 Build Your Project

-In order to run your new SubQuery Project we first need to build our work.
-Run the build command from the project's root directory.
+You need to build your work first, in order to run your new SubQuery project.
+Run the build command from the project's root directory as follows:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>